pingcap/docs/tidb-binlog/tidb-binlog-overview.md

 ## Notes

-* TiDB Binlog is not compatible with the following features introduced in TiDB v5.0.0-rc and cannot be used together:
+* TiDB Binlog is not compatible with the following features introduced in TiDB v5.0.0-rc and they cannot be used together:

-    - [TiDB Clustered Index](/clustered-indexes.md#limitations): After TiDB Binlog is enabled, TiDB does not allow creating clustered indexes with non-single integer columns as primary keys; data insertion, deletion, and update for created clustered index tables will not be replicated downstream via TiDB Binlog.
+    - [TiDB Clustered Index](/clustered-indexes.md#limitations): After TiDB Binlog is enabled, TiDB does not allow creating clustered indexes with non-single integer columns as primary keys; data insertion, deletion, and update of the created clustered index tables will not be replicated downstream via TiDB Binlog.
 To replicate clustered index tables, you can use [TiCDC](/ticdc/ticdc-overview.md).
     - TiDB system variable [tidb_enable_async_commit](/system-variables.md#tidb_enable_async_commit-new-in-v500-rc): After TiDB Binlog is enabled, performance cannot be improved by enabling this option.
 To improve performance, it is recommended to use [TiCDC](/ticdc/ticdc-overview.md) instead.
     - TiDB system variable [tidb_enable_1pc](/system-variables.md#tidb_enable_1pc-new-in-v500-rc): After TiDB Binlog is enabled, performance cannot be improved by enabling this option.
 To improve performance, it is recommended to use [TiCDC](/ticdc/ticdc-overview.md) instead.